nanobit/rangetree/README.rst

     >>> r.get(1000, 'no value')
     'no value'

-Open ranges (that go to infinity) are supported.
+Open ranges (that go to or from infinity) are supported.
 Setting open ranges is only possible using the slice notation.

 .. code-block:: python